Case for Support:

 Center of Excellence for Emerging Viral Threats

-The CEVT Lab currently processes 0.13% of all COVID-19 tests in the U.S., at an average of 1,500 tests per day.
-These test samples have allowed LSU Health Shreveport to lead Louisiana in genome sequencing which holds the potential for long-term control of COVID-19 and in preparing for future viral threats.
+These test samples have allowed LSU Health Shreveport to lead Louisiana in genome sequencing with over 10,000 SARS-CoV-2 genomes sequenced, holding the potential for long-term control of COVID-19 and in preparing for future viral threats.
 Currently, the CEVT is the only academic center in Louisiana to obtain complete genome sequencing of the viruses and is working closely with the World Health Organization (WHO) and CDC-sanctioned testing labs.
 In addition, the CEVT has provided life-saving clinical trials, expanded testing, and developed large-scale community vaccination clinics to include outreach to the medically underserved.

 Expand Research Infrastructure